matsengrp/phippery/docs/examples.rst

 To run the pipeline, we can use the
 `nextflow run <https://www.nextflow.io/docs/latest/sharing.html#running-a-pipeline>`_,
 git-aware command.
 This will run the specified version (``-r V1.11``) of the pipeline in the current working directory.
-We reccomend using the latest version which can be seen in the `release section <https://github.com/matsengrp/phip-flow/releases>`_ of the repository.
+We recommend using the latest version which can be seen in the `release section <https://github.com/matsengrp/phip-flow/releases>`_ of the repository.
 Note that no cloning of the repository is necessary if we're simply running the pipeline and we do not wish to modify the source code.